googleapis/python-bigquery-sqlalchemy/README.rst

 .. _Setup Authentication.: https://googleapis.dev/python/google-api-core/latest/auth.html

 .. note::
-   This library is only compatible with SQLAlchemy versions < 2.0.0
+   This library is only compatible with SQLAlchemy versions >= 2.0.0 For SQLAlchemy versions < 2.0.0, use `sqlalchemy-bigquery < 0.20.0`_.

 Installation
 ------------